 Making investing automatic and inexpensive will allow you to keep more money in your pocket.

-I plan to use Betterment for my travel fund.
-It’s money that I would have sitting in a savings account earning a risk-free rate of pennies a day.
+You could use Betterment for a travel fund.
+The same money that you would likely have sitting in a savings account earning a risk-free rate of pennies a day, could instead automatically invest.

-I am no stranger to risk, so I would rather have the opportunity to earn more for my money.
+I am no stranger to risk, so I would prefer have the opportunity to earn more for my money.
+But everyone is different, so choose what works best for you.

-And because I can withdraw funds at anytime without fees, it will give me nice flexibility.
+Remember that you can withdraw funds at anytime without fees, so it will give you flexibility as well.

 Have you tried Betterment.com yet?
 Click here to open an account today!